oyakhilomee/oyakhilomee/README.md

 - 👷🏾‍♀️ Currently the Branch Manager of the youth-run NGO [AIESEC in Port Harcourt](https://https://www.linkedin.com/company/aiesec-in-port-harcourt/) in my city.
   We are building the next generation of youth leaders that will lead the change and give everyone the chance to achieve humankind's potential 👉🏽 [AIESEC](https://aiesec.org)
 - 📝 Currently learning [Vue](https://vuejs.org/)
+- ✒️ You should probably checkout my blog too [Life of Oyas](https://lifeofoyas.tech/) I write stuff you might probably like to read...ish
   <br/>
   <br/>